wagaweb/waboot/waboot-child/readme.md

 Simply copy-paste this directory to wp-content/themes and rename it.

+Read the `functions.php` file comments to further customize the child theme.

 ## Advanced usage

 A basic build system is provided for js and styles.